It’s a legitimate question to ask:

 Will We Run Out Of Resources On Earth In The Future?

-Not only do we have a growing human population that will by default increase demand of most resources, but each resource also has different natural supply levels, different demand/consumption rates, different renewal rates, different ways we access and deliver the resources to society, different present and future technology available, different alternative options, and ultimately different factors that impact how close we are to running out of it.
+Each resource has different natural supply/reserve levels, different feasibility levels for production and extraction (especially economically when talking about mining ores for example), different demand/consumption rates, different renewal rates, different present and future technology available, different alternative/substitute options, and ultimately different factors and variables that impact how close we will be to running out of it in the future.

 These factors can differ from country to country, city to city, region to region.